sickalssi/github-3.1-jody/README.md

 git log --follow [file] - Lists version history for a file, including renames

+git log branchB.. branchA - Show the commits on branch A that are not on branch B

 git show [commit] - Outputs metadata and content changes of the specified commit

 git add [file] - Snapshots the file in preparation for versioning

 git commit -m "[descriptive message]" - Records file snapshots permanently in version history

+git diff branchB..branchA - show the diff of what is in branchA that is not in branchB
 ```

 ## Redo commits